nod/tornskel/README.md

 `--routes` option.

     ./launch.py --routes
         /      => tornapp.views.IndexHandler
         /yield => tornapp.views.YieldExampleHandler

 The order of routes appearing here is very important, as the first one encountered that matches will be the one that tornado uses.
 For this reason, when you import the views into your project is how you affect this list.

-If you don't want to use the `@route(...)` decorator, just write your views and app in the standard tornado way and everything will work the same way.
+If you don't want to use the `@route(...)` decorator, just write your views and app in the standard tornado way and everything will work the same.

 Yielded Asynchronous Call
 -------------------------